augusto-garcia/fullsibQTL/README.md

 `fullsibQTL` comprises a set of functions that allows users to QTL mapping.
 Some functions are used internally by the package, and should not be used directly.

-`fullsibQTL` also has graphical features to help in the analysis.
+`fullsibQTL` also has interactive graphical features to help in the analysis:

 ![http://i.imgur.com/Macz6ph.gif](http://i.imgur.com/Macz6ph.gif)